 Summary

-A great choice for large families who want to share one room or smaller families who enjoy a little more space than normal.
-Centurion Hotel and Spa is in a prime location and you won’t have to go far to find entertainment.
+This is a great choice for large families who want to share one room or smaller families who enjoy a little more space than normal.
+Centurion Hotel and Spa is in a prime location, and you won’t have to go far to find entertainment.

 Click here to check current pricing and availability.

-Right in the thick of the shopping and restaurants of the Shibuya area, Mustard Hotel offers clean and simple rooms.
-If you’re looking for Tokyo accommodation family close to the action, this would be a great option.
+In addition to being close to many attractions, Himalaya Cloud Hotel offers clean and simple rooms.
+If you’re looking for Tokyo accommodation for families, close to the action, this is a great option.

-Larger families could opt for a six-person room with three bunk beds or, for smaller families, there are triple rooms with a double and single.
-Triple rooms do have a small private bathroom but six-bed rooms do only have shared bathroom facilities.
+Larger families can opt for a Japanese-style room with ten futons or, for smaller families, there are twin rooms that come with four single beds.
+Both types of rooms have private bathroom facilities.
 Every room is clean, white and simple with air conditioning and heating as well.

-Mustard Hotel offers free WiFi throughout, guests can make use of a shared lounge area and laundry facilities and there is also a bar within the hotel.
-A great extra at this hotel is the highly-rated breakfast that is included with every stay.
+Himalaya Cloud Hotels offers free WiFi throughout, guests can make use of a garden and terrace area and there is also a restaurant within the hotel.

-Shibuya station is only 500m away, and the area is one of the best bases for exploring the city, making Mustard Hotel a great base for families who want to see a lot during their holiday.
-The area around the hotel also has plenty of shopping and dining options for those days you don’t feel like venturing too far.
+Popular points of interest near the accommodation include Minamidaiicho Park, Tokyo Camii & Turkish Culture Center and Yayoi Park, making Himalaya Cloud Hotel a great base for families The area around the hotel also has plenty of shopping and dining options for those days you don’t feel like venturing too far.

 What’s not to love?